DynaMark: A Reinforcement Learning Framework for Dynamic Watermarking in Industrial Machine Tool Controllers: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} digital transformation, real-time analytics, and Artificial Intelligence (AI) are advancing manufacturing toward interconnected Industry~4.0 ecosystems, but cybersecurity falls short, exposing legacy plant floor assets to sophisticated threats \cite{TUPTUK201893,GAO2020668,Mullet9345803}.
-Notable incidents like the 2014 German steel-mill breach \cite{lee2014german}, WannaCry shutdowns at auto plants \cite{williams2022taxonomy,9247392}, and the 2019 LockerGoga attack on Norsk Hydro \cite{9247392} highlight the vulnerability of Machine Tool Controllers (MTCs) in managing Computer Numerical Control (CNC) machinery and other equipment on the plant floor.
-Compounding this vulnerability, MTCs have proprietary, closed architectures, limiting insight into their mechanisms and restricting efforts to understand and mitigate their security risks~\cite{pritschow2001open}.
+\IEEEPARstart{T}{he} digital transformation, real-time analytics, and Artificial Intelligence (AI) are advancing manufacturing toward interconnected Industry~4.0 ecosystems, but cybersecurity remains deficient, leaving legacy plant floor assets exposed to sophisticated threats \cite{TUPTUK201893,Mullet9345803,9247392}.
+Notable incidents like WannaCry shutdowns at auto plants and the 2019 LockerGoga attack on Norsk Hydro highlight the vulnerability of Machine Tool Controllers (MTC) in managing Computer Numerical Control (CNC) machinery and other equipment on the plant floor~\cite{9247392}.
+Compounding this vulnerability, most MTCs have nonlinear, closed architectures, limiting insight into their mechanisms and restricting efforts to understand and mitigate their security risks~\cite{TIWARI2023695}.
 Among cyberattacks, replay attacks are especially dangerous as they need no model knowledge; attackers can just record and replay legitimate measurement streams, bypassing intrusion detection and risking part quality and catastrophic damage~\cite{9177270,Mo7011170}.
-A typical method to detect replay attacks is using authentication signals like watermarking, which are unknown to attackers~\cite{9177270}.
+A common method to detect replay attacks is using authentication signals like watermarking, which are unknown to attackers~\cite{9177270}.